 Ask Event Experts

 If you know someone who works in the event industry and has experience organizing events, you can ask them about their audience.
 You can also ask them how their past events, similar to yours, have passed and if something unexpected has happened.
 Moreover, you can ask them for advice on what you can expect from the attendees at your event.
-And, if you don’t know anyone who works in the event industry, you can simply check some LinkedIn groups.
+For instance, if they've held a similar event to the one you're planning and the crowd was hard to control, they can recommend the best pedestrian and crowd barricades to keep them controlled and safe.
+If you don’t know anyone who works in the event industry, you can simply check some LinkedIn groups.
 You will find plenty of helpful information regarding events and crowds.

 Create A Crowd Profile